2020 Annual Report

-We added two new safety educational videos, (Respiratory and School safety) to our video library on our safety focused website safemt.com.
-In all, MSF has produced 22 safety videos that have been accessed by workers from around the world.
+We added two new safety educational videos, (Respirator and School Safety) to our video library on our safety focused website safemt.com.
+In total, MSF has produced 22 safety videos that have been accessed by workers from around the world.

 Fifteen college students studying Occupational Safety and Health / Industrial Hygiene or Construction Trade and Industry each received a $4,000 scholarship.
 MSF began these scholarships in 2017 through our Growing a Safer Montana initiative.
-In all, we have awarded 36 students a total of $108,000 in scholarship monies.
+In all, 52 students have received the competitive academic scholarships totaling $169,500.

 Seven higher education students were awarded a total of $5,450 in scholarship money.
 The scholarship aids children and spouses of workers who were fatally injured in a work-related accident.